marbsydo/HereBeDragonsTheCardGame/docs/instructions.md

 ## General Overview

 The aim is to collect the most **victory points**.
-Victory points are obtained by selling **loot** to **towns**.
+Victory points are obtained by selling **loot** to **towns** and **merchant ships**.
 Loot consists of **amulets** and **treasures**.
 Treasures are picked up at **treasure islands**, while amulets are sometimes found by discovering locations.

 Locations are discovered by sailing your ship into unexplored squares.
 When a location is discovered, the map must be updated to show that square has been explored by drawing the corresponding map symbol.
 Occasionally a **dragon** will be discovered.
 The dragon troubles whichever ship discovered it.
-A ship being troubled by a dragon cannot sell loot to towns.
+A ship being troubled by a dragon cannot sell loot to towns or merchant ships.

 Most loot can be used to perform an action.
 For example, amulets can **fell** certain types of dragons.
 While a ship has more than 3 loot it cannot move, and must dispose of the excess loot before its turn ends.